In 1992, a nationwide ban on sports betting called the Professional and Amateur Sports Protection Act or PASPA was passed.

 Esports is a new industry with a short history of significant growth.

 The numbers speak for themselves.
-In 2018, wagers would reach a total of $7 billion and this was expected to double by 2020.
+In 2018, wagers would reach a total of $7 billion and this was expected to triple by 2024.

 This is good news for the individual fans wondering how much they can actually make with betting.